-Planning to get an abortion in Japan?
+Here’s a guide to abortion in Japan for foreigners.
 Read this detailed guide before you go through the surgical procedure of abortion in Japan.

 Abortion is not a very pleasant topic to talk about, no matter where in the world you are.
 When you are a foreigner in Japan, being faced with an unwanted pregnancy can be quite scary.